gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-and-code.md

 4. Output folders are created when you run the code

-All codes in R and Stata should work well.
-But some improvement of codes may take place.
-We plan a locked version 1.0 is expected in March 2021.
+All codes in R, Python, and Stata should work well.
+We regularly make edits and updates to improve.
-Python is under preparation is the Github page for details.
+Check the Github repo for [latest release]()

 ## Option A: Download in one [advised]